2ndSightLab/ai-tracker/README.md

 ## Objective

-Track how long it takes and how much it costs to create projects with AI
+Track how long it takes and how much it costs to create projects with AI in an attempt to optimize progress.

 ## AWS Bootstrap Script for AI Agent Environment